WEATHER 8-29-20,2022 Hot and Steamy As Storms Return - NewsBreak

 We will update as needed and as always bookmark your Close To Home Weather Page.
 You can find it here, for Live Local radar, watches, and warnings.Today Showers and thunderstorms likely, mainly after 4pm.
 Partly sunny, with a high near 92.
 Heat index values as high as 99.
 South southwest wind 5 to 10 mph.
 Chance of precipitation is 60%.
 New rainfall amounts between a tenth and quarter of an inch, except higher amounts possible in thunderstorms.
 Tonight A 50 percent chance of showers and thunderstorms, mainly after 11pm.
 Mostly cloudy, with a low around 72.
 South wind around 5 mph.
 New rainfall amounts between a tenth and quarter of an inch, except higher amounts possible in thunderstorms.
 Tuesday Showers and thunderstorms, mainly before noon.
 High near 89.
 South wind around 5 mph becoming west northwest in the afternoon.
 Chance of precipitation is 80%.
 New rainfall amounts between a tenth and quarter of an inch, except higher amounts possible in thunderstorms.

-The post WEATHER 8-29-20,2022 Hot and Steamy As Storms Return appeared first on Wilson County Source .
+The post WEATHER 8-29-20,2022 Hot and Steamy As Storms Return appeared first on Cheatham County Source .

 Comments / 0